-By applying statistical analysis techniques to masses of raw historical data, predictive analytics can observe opportunities for mistakes and failures.
+By applying statistical analysis techniques to raw historical data, predictive analytics can observe opportunities for mistakes and failures.
 For example, predictive data analytics may reveal the degree to which you may experience weather-related failures or delays by looking at how these failures or delays have been fluctuating over the past few years.
 It’s not enough to know that hurricane season lasts from June to November.
 How many hurricanes have taken place in past years?
 What has their severity been?
 Where exactly have they been making landfall?
 All of this can be used to inform and predict how your operations will look during those months to a much more specific degree.

 Understand risk and reward in greater depth.

 Risk is necessary for business; any business leader knows that.
 But how much trouble should you take on, and when, and what are the likely outcomes of that risk?
 Looking at the historical data in detail and predicting how the insights and trends will likely play out can help you avoid taking on unnecessary or ill-advised risks.
 Take a good look at the data by using business intelligence solutions and side-step major potential pitfalls.